Djnirds1984/SULIT-WIFI-by-AJC/README.md

 ## Step 7: Admin Panel WAN Access

-With the simplified Nginx config, the admin panel is accessible on port `80` from any network connected to the Orange Pi.
+With the Nginx configuration, the admin panel is accessible on port `80` from any network connected to the Orange Pi.

 1.  **Configure Firewall (UFW)**: If you use `ufw` (Uncomplicated Firewall) on Armbian:
     ```bash